 How to wash your hands in 11 steps: what the WHO recommends

 Washing our hands is an action that we do daily and several times a day.
-We are used to wash our hands before starting to touch food to cook, before eating, when we get back home ... but did you know why it is so important in situations like the one we are living right now, with Coronavirus?
-Did you know that washing our hands can prevent infections and save lives?
-This makes it even more important as a preventive measure.
-For this reason, the World Health Organization developed a recommended procedure for proper hand washing.
+Washing our hands it's a daily act that we are used doing... but did you know why it is so important in situations like the one we are living in right now, with Coronavirus to wash correctly?
+The World Health Organization recommends these tips to achieve proper handwashing.

 Remember: washing hands is a brief 40/60- second action that can save lives.